top of page

 Historically, the region has been dominated by dryland sheep and beef grazing with a lesser amount of cropping and deer farming.
 With the establishment of irrigation in the Valley in more recent years, more intensified agricultural practices have been introduced, such as dairy and dairy grazing.
 However, extensive dryland farming remains as the most predominant land use.

 A key objective of the Hakataramea Sustainability Collective (HSC) is to educate and support the research of sustainable farming practices to foster the long-term viability of the Valley’s farming businesses.
-To help with this, we continue to build a library of farming resources that relate to our unique Valley environment.
+To help with this, we continue to build a library of farming resources that relate to our unique Valley environment these can be found on the Resources page.

 bottom of page